JeffKnowlesJr/obsidian-link-plugin/docs/ARCHITECTURE.md

 ## Overview

-The Obsidian Link Plugin is designed with a clean, modular architecture that separates concerns and provides robust error handling.
-The system is built around a core plugin class that orchestrates specialized managers, services, and UI components.
+The DateFolders for DailyNotes plugin is designed with a clean, modular architecture that separates concerns and provides robust error handling.
+The system is built around a core plugin class that orchestrates specialized managers, services, and UI components focused on daily note management.

 ### Design Principles